Unlike paid media, earned media lacks the tools to form trustworthy predictions about the outcomes, which can make potential SEO customers indecisive.

 Our forecasting methodology has been successfully used for more than four years, by hundreds of clients, to set realistic objectives and improve their pitches.
-This is why we’ve gone a step further.
+That’s why we’ve gone a step further.

-We created an SEO proposal builder that leverages data from SEOmonitor, with the simplicity of Google Slides and gives real-world examples from other SEO agencies around the world, in an intuitive drag-and-drop interface.
+We created an SEO proposal builder that leverages data from SEOmonitor, with the simplicity of Google Slides, and gives real-life examples from other SEO agencies worldwide, in an intuitive drag-and-drop interface.

 But that’s only a part of what we do.
 We’ve designed SEOmonitor to help you acquire, manage and retain more customers for your agency.